walles/bubblemon/pixmaps/README-icon.txt

-The icon.png file is based on the icon.blend file.
+The icon.png.icns and the icon.png files are both based on the icon.blend file.

 To modify icon.blend, get Blender at http://www.blender.org/download.